Last updated on September 25th, 2023

 All the Benefits of a Mastercard Credit Card

-While the Destiny Mastercard is all about repairing your credit, the card is still a fully-fledged Mastercard credit card.
-That means the card enjoys the worldwide acceptance of the Mastercard payment network – accepted in 212 countries worldwide.
+While the Destiny Mastercard doesn’t carry the bells and whistles of, for example, a premium travel rewards card, it’s still a fully-fledged Mastercard credit card.
+That means it enjoys the worldwide acceptance of the Mastercard payment network – accepted in 212 countries worldwide.

 And when you use your Destiny Mastercard abroad, you’ll enjoy a very modest foreign transaction fee.
 Most subprime credit cards have a foreign transaction fee of 3% of the cost of the transaction in U.S. dollars.
 Destiny, on the other hand, has a very reasonable foreign transaction fee of 1%, making it the ideal tool for purchases – both at home and abroad.